There’s something special about the smiles on students’ faces at graduation.

 There’s no scholarship without a pot of funds to draw from.

 The big first step in scholarship fund administration is securing the dollars and establishing a budget.
-At the outset, you’ll want to determine if you will administer the scholarship directly or employ a scholarship management service.
+(We’ve published insights on how to start a scholarship fund.)
+At the outset, you’ll want to determine if you will administer the scholarship directly or use a scholarship management service.

 Administering the scholarship directly will of course take up considerable time and resources from within your organization but you’ll exercise full control over the quality of scholarship management.
 That’s a big advantage.